 Every COP is originally executed for five years.
 Some participants may complete their participation before the five-year period ends.
 However, some participants may need more than five years to successfully complete the FSS Program.
-A COP may be extended for a period not exceeding two years from original ending date of the COP for the following reasons:
+A COP may be extended for a period not exceeding two years from original ending date of the COP.
+For purposes of the PHA FSS program, good cause includes circumstances beyond the control of the FSS family: